Instructions for Filing a 90-day Pre-foreclosure Notice with the New York State Department of Financial Services Effective January 1, 2014

 C: FILING ELECTRONICALLY:

 For individual online filings, filers must complete all required fields.
 Please follow the on-screen instructions.
+See this flow chart for a visual representation of the required mortgagee information.
 Once the filing for Step 1 has been submitted through the system with all required fields, a tracking number will be e-mailed directly to the e-mail address you provided for tracking purposes in the first section of the filing.
 This Tracking number will be required when filing Step 2 and Step 3.

 - Step 1 Bulk Filing Directions (PDF, Effective January 1, 2014)